CDCgov/data-exchange-routing/nonhl7-orchestration/fns/fns-csv-pipeline/README.md

 The currently implemented functions and their [types](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-types-features-overview) are as follows:
 * [Internal Router](#internal-router) - Entity Function - the entry point for the pipeline
 * [Orchestrator](#orchestrator) - Orchestrator Function - the main workhorse of the pipeline
-* [Decompressor](#decompressor) - Activitiy Function - unzips the ingested file, if applicable
+* [Decompressor](#decompressor) - Activitiy Function - peeks into a zipped file
-* [Generic Validator](#generic-validator) - Activity Function - validates properties of the file without opening it, such as file name
+* [Filename Validator](#filename-validator) - Activity Function - validates properties of the file without opening it, such as file name
+* [Schema Validator](#schema-validator) - Activity Function - validates the contents of the file against the associated schema

 # Internal Router
 **Type**: Entity<br>